TritonDataCenter/smartos-live/README.md

 * Have I built this both debug and non-debug?
 * Have I reviewed the `git pbchk` output when working in bldenv in illumos-joyent?
-* Have I run any appropriate make check targets?
+* Have I run any appropriate `make check` targets?
 * Have I looked for memory leaks?
 * Have I performed appropriate stress testing to try and find issues that might only arise after prolonged use?
 * Is this a particularly risky change?
-If so, should I wait until the start of the next release cycle to put this back?
+If so, should I wait until the start of the next release cycle to integrate?
-* Are there any heads up notices I need to send as part of this?
+* Are there any heads-up notices I need to send as part of this?
 For example, this might happen because of a flag day.
 * Have I added a new tool that's required to run at build-time and tested this on older platform images?